-Winnipeg’s Juno nominee Lianne Fournier is many things: singer/songwriter, jazz musician, composer, recording artist, and music educator.
+Former Wyrd Sister and Juno nominee Lianne Fournier is many things: singer/songwriter, jazz musician, composer, recording artist, and music educator.
 She has performed with many individuals and ensembles at various venues throughout North America.
 Her composition portfolio includes pieces written for big band and vocal ensembles of various sizes.
-She has written and/or performed with The World Village Gospel Choir, The Winnipeg Jazz Orchestra, The Wyrd Sisters, Camerata Nova, The Winnipeg Symphony Orchestra, The University of Manitoba Women’s Chorus, The Mennonite Festival Chorus and Paradigm Brass and her former group Trivocals, an innovative jazz ensemble she founded in 1992.
+She has written and/or performed with The Wyrd Sisters, The World Village Gospel Choir, The Winnipeg Jazz Orchestra, Camerata Nova, The Winnipeg Symphony Orchestra, The University of Manitoba Women’s Chorus, The Mennonite Festival Chorus, Paradigm Brass, and her former group Trivocals, an innovative jazz ensemble she founded in 1992.
 She continues to perform in various combos of ensembles and vocal groups, from duos to choirs, showcasing her incredible talent as a vocal improviser, composer and as a singer/songwriter.

 Over the years, Lianne’s formidable talent has brought her to the forefront of the Winnipeg music scene.
 In whatever she undertakes, she is an engaging performer and a compelling songwriter.